tli2001/studentcollab3/happiness.md

-Doing x makes me happy
+Doing things make me happy
+These are nicole_branch2 edits